-A COinS string includes HTML code all the information necessary to cite a publication correctly.
+A COinS string includes HTML code for all the information necessary to cite a publication correctly.
 It works for every type of writing (books, papers, web pages).
 COinS embedded in your HTML pages help your blog readers or website visitors to cite your posts and pages correctly.

 I wrote also a detailed tuorial how to produce COinS with the help of the free bibliographical research tool Zotero.
 But this is a quite complicated procedure with several steps.
 Besides, it works only for every page individually and not automatically for all blog entries of your website.

 To produce COinS for every web page quickly was my motivation to write the R package